Fiestar: 2016–2018: Last activities and disbandment

+2024–present: Reunion and new label

+On August 27 it was reported that Fiestar would reunite with the release of a new song on August 31 to commemorate their 12th debut anniversary.
+On August 29, Fiestar appeared together on Cao Lu's YouTube channel and confirmed that they would reunite with the release of a remake of their 2015 single "You're Pitiful", their first independent release.
+Cao Lu also cited that the single's copyright was already bought by her.
+Their remake single "You're Pitiful" was officially released on August 31, with a new style which combined "UK Garage" and "Rage Pop" genres.

+On April 9, 2025, it was reported that Fiestar signed an exclusive contract with Bomnal Entertainment and preparing a remake album to share memories with their fans and will perform on stage at the Kpop Super Concert in Macau on April 27.On August 28, 2025, it was reported Cao Lu posted a video through her YouTube channel that Fiestar's contract terminated with Bomnal on July 31 after 6 months and she announced that the song 'Vista' which was arranged and recorded will be released on the 31st, marking the 13th anniversary of her debut.

 "One More" controversy

 Fiestar's single "One More" was banned from broadcast by MBC for its supposedly risqué lyrics.
 While the song had originally passed scrutiny from the three major broadcasting stations (KBS, MBC and SBS), backlash from public commentators forced the networks to review the song's content.
 While their representatives claimed that the song was innocuous, the group re-recorded the song and changed the lyrics.
 The controversy spawned from the lyrics prompted MBC to crack down further on songs with ambiguous or easily misconstrued lyrical content.